Deadline

 Important Dates

-Informational Webinar/Objective Strategic Session (IW/OSS): DOE will provide further details about the Elective Pay - Blueprints for Communities opportunity so that applicant can better understand the scope, scale, and intent of this program.
+Objective Strategic Session (OSS) webinar: DOE will provide further details about the Elective Pay - Blueprints for Communities opportunity so that applicant can better understand the scope, scale, and intent of this program.
 The virtual IW/OSS will be pre-recorded and can viewed here.

-Informational Office Hours (July 25, 2024): ENERGYWERX and the Office of Policy team will host open office hours for potential applicants.
+Office Hours (OH) Q&A Webinar (July 25, 2024): ENERGYWERX and the Office of Policy team will host open office hours for potential applicants.
 Participants are encouraged to come prepared to ask questions.
 The session will take place on July 25, 2024 from 3:00-4:00 PM ET.

 Submission Deadline(s)